TinfFoil/isotopy-identification/subtitles/README.md

 # Creating a corpus of subtitles for the analysis of medical dramas

-This repository contains the software for the automatic alignment of temporal annotations and subtitles.
+This folder contains the software for the automatic alignment of temporal annotations and subtitles.

 ## Contents